AirKN/archinstall/README.md

 ## How to use
-(You need to be connected to the internet first) use the iwcrl command to connect to wifi on arch live iso
+(You need to be connected to the internet first)

+use the iwctl command to connect to wifi on arch live iso
 ```
 curl -LO raw.githubusercontent.com/airkn/archinstall/main/archinstall && chmod +x archinstall && ./archinstall
 ```